mc2-project/opaque-sql/_sources/usage/untrusted.rst.txt

 ######################################

 .. note::
-  The methods shown in this section are *only* supported in insecure mode.
+  The Opaque SQL methods shown in this section are *only* supported in insecure mode, since the driver needs the key for encryption/decryption.

 1. Create an unencrypted DataFrame.